getodk/docs/odkx-src/services-managing.rst

     .. _services-login-with-qr:

-    Additionally the app also provides an easy and quick option to login with QR code
+   ODK-X Services also provides a quick and easy option to login with a QR code.

-      1. Click on the QR icon at the top right corner.
+      1. Click on the QR icon in the top right corner.

         .. image:: /img/services-managing/services-login-qr.*
           :alt: Services login with QR code